 The exhibition generated a lot of interest, and blog posts and interviews about it can be found at: Buzzfeed, Central Saint Martins, UAL, American Institute of Graphic Arts, It’s Nice That, Johnson Banks, Adrem Recruitment and Magculture.

 Jeremy Till, Head of College at CSM, highlighted the exhibition as his favourite Windows Gallery exhibition of the academic year, praising its content and design.
-It attracted many visitors, including a group of students from Massachusetts College of Art and Design who received an impromptu talk from me during their visit.
+It attracted many visitors, including a group of students from Massachusetts College of Art and Design who received a talk from me during their visit.

 As a legacy of the show, I asked designers if they would consider donating work to the CSM Museum and Study Collection for use in learning and teaching for years to come.
 Many designers were able to generously donate their work in this way, for which the CSM Museum and Graphic Communication Design programme are very grateful.